JBroks/Billie_Eilish_Website/README.md

 ##### Bugs:

 Bug was noticed while testing arrow, namely the navbar was covering the section title.
-In order to fix that padding was addjusted to make the navbar look good after scroll-down.
+In order to fix that padding was adjusted to make the navbar look good after scroll-down.
 However, for the photo page this problem was left unresolved.
-It will have to be addressed in the future by applying an offset of some sort that would e.g. place the navbar at the bootom of a previous section.
+It will have to be addressed in the future by applying an offset of some sort that would e.g. place the navbar at the bottom of a previous section.

 #### Social Media Icons